 The elbow-out jump shot merges the jump of the jump shot with the release of the jump shot.
 The shooting shoulder is crucial to the merge.
 During the jump, the shooting shoulder should roll back to activate as a source of whole-body athleticism and whole-body power by way of engagement with the release mechanism.
 During the release, the shooting shoulder should rotate forward.
 Athleticism benefits from the forward rotation of the shooting shoulder because it channels the athleticism of the jump of the jump shot into the release and because it rotates the square-in-the-air part of the jump of the jump shot.
-Power benefits from the forward rotation of the shooting shoulder because it channels the power of the jump of the jump shot into the release.
-Control benefits from the forward rotation of the shooting easier.
+Power benefits from the forward rotation of the shooting shoulder because it is a primary power source for the release and because it channels the power of the jump of the jump shot into the release.
+Control benefits from the forward rotation of the shooting shoulder because the abundant power it produces makes shooting easier.
 Protection benefits from the rollback of the shooting shoulder because it locates the elbow-out shooting position close to the body and away from the defender.
-Gun-turret adjustability benefits from the forward rotation of the shooting shoulder because it adds about $45^{\circ}$ worth of variability to the direction of the jump shot.
+Gun-turret adjustability benefits from the forward rotation of the shooting shoulder because it adds about 45° worth of variability to the direction of the jump shot.